javidan/scribd/Readme.md

 docker-compose up ## app will start on your localhost:9292
 ```

-With docker-compose installation you will also get Swagger ui, where you can try API request with Html interface.
+With docker-compose installation you will also get Swagger-ui, where you can try API request with Html interface.
 Swagger UI can be accessed via `http://localhost:8080`

 # Running tests